EythorE/FUZIX/Kernel/platform/platform-megadrive/README.md

 # C abi that seems to match gcc
 https://m680x0.github.io/doc/abi.html
 An integral return value is put in %d0, whereas a pointer return value is put in %a0.
-When it comes to returning an aggregate-type object, the object should be stored in memory and its address will be put in %a1:
+When it comes to returning an aggregate-type object, the object should be stored in memory and its address will be put in %a1. arguments are put on the stack in 4 byte bounderies.

 # TODO
 - [] Fix interrupt handling in megadrive.S.